missionpinball/mpf-docs/version_history/index.rst

 * Text string support
 * Player achievements

-See the full list and details of what's new in MPF 0.30 :doc:`here <0.30>`.

 0.21
 ~~~~

 Dec 1, 2015

 * SmartMatrix "real" RGB LED Color DMD support.
 * System 11 support.